 5Abraham gave all he had to Isaac.
 6But to the sons of his concubines Abraham gave gifts, while he was still living, and he sent them away from his son Isaac, eastward to the east country.

 Isaac was the son of the promise.
-Abraham secured Isaac’s inheritance in the land by (we hope generously!) dispossessing his children by Keturah, just as he had dispossessed Ishmael.
+So he receives the primary inheritance, which includes not only Abraham’s considerable wealth in flocks and the burial site, but also the covenant promise.
+Abraham secured Isaac’s inheritance in the land by dispossessing (we hope generously!) his children by Keturah, just as he had dispossessed Ishmael.

 The Death of Abraham

-of the Great Mosque of Hebron and the tombs of Abraham and Isaac:
+information about and pictures of the Great Mosque of Hebron and the tombs there.
+Click HERE.

 The Birth and Youth of Esau and Jacob

 19These are the descendants of Isaac, Abraham’s son: Abraham was the father of Isaac, 20and Isaac was forty years old when he married Rebekah, daughter of Bethuel the Aramean of Paddan-aram, sister of Laban the Aramean.

 21Isaac prayed to the Lord for his wife, because she was barren; and the Lord granted his prayer, and his wife Rebekah conceived.